markmoxon/elite-source-code-acorn-electron/README.md

 There are two main build targets available.
 They are:

 * `build` - An unencrypted version
-* `encrypt` - An encrypted version that exactly matches the released version of the game
+* `encrypt` - An encrypted version that includes the same obfuscation as the released version of the game

 The unencrypted version should be more useful for anyone who wants to make modifications to the game code.
 It includes a default commander with lots of cash and equipment, which makes it easier to test the game.
 As this target produces unencrypted files, the binaries produced will be quite different to the binaries on the original source disc, which are encrypted.

-The encrypted version produces the released version of Elite, along with the standard default commander.
+The encrypted version contains an obfuscated version of the game binary, along with the standard default commander.

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.